 Both of these systems involve drawing fresh air into the building and forcing the stale air out.
-In the warmer months of the year this may be desireable as the ambient temperature outside may be lower than inside and the building may benefit from some cooling.
-During the colder months this may not be desireable as the air inside may have been heated to maintain a comfortable environment.
+In the warmer months of the year, this may be desirable as the ambient temperature outside may be lower than inside and the building may benefit from some cooling.
+During the colder months, this may not be desirable as the air inside may have been heated to maintain a comfortable environment.
 During the heating season rejecting warm air from the building and replacing it with colder external air may cause discomfort and will require more heat output from the heating system within the building.

 Heat recovery systems come in a variety of forms and as with heat exchangers there needs to be a balance between the efficiency of the heat exchange rate and the pressure needed to overcome by passing the air through it.
 This type of system is called a Mechanical Ventilation System with Heat Recovery (MVHR)

 Fig 3: Picture courtesy of Coroflot - http://www.coroflot.com

 Fig 4: Picture courtesy of Climachill - http://www.climachill.co.uk